 - The respondent or their advisor may make a closing statement.

 Deliberations.
 Following the closing statements, the Hearing Officer(s) adjourns into closed session (1) to determine if the respondent(s) is responsible for violation(s) of the Code and, if so, (2) to recommend a range of appropriate community status outcomes up to expulsion from the University and any accompanying terms (see Outcomes) to the Director.
-After a determination of responsibility but prior to the recommendation of outcomes, the Case Administrator informs the Hearing Officer(s) of any prior disciplinary finding(s) against the respondent and shares any impact statements with them.
+After a determination of responsibility but prior to the recommendation of outcomes, the Case Administrator informs the Hearing Officer(s) of any prior disciplinary finding(s) against the respondent and shares any mitigation or impact statements with them.
 Decision(s) of the Student Conduct Board will be made by majority vote and will be forwarded to the Director.
 Administrative Hearing Officers will also forward their decision(s) to the Director.
 As the chair of higher-level hearings, the Case Administrator may ask questions at the hearing and will participate in the deliberations but will not have voting rights.

 Outcome Notification.
 Within five (5) days of the conclusion of the hearing, the Director will notify the respondent(s), and the complainant(s) as permitted by applicable law, of the outcome of the hearing.